KarstenPoddig/movie_app/README.md

 ## Backend

 The backend is written and Python and is based on the django rest framework.
-Furthermore the backend is connected to a PostgreSQL database running in the Google Cloud.
+Furthermore the backend is connected to a PostgreSQL database running in a Google Cloud Project.

 ## Frontend